abigailhaddad/slides/transitioning_to_code_for_data_viz.md

 # Why Transition to Coding for Data Visualization?

 - Reusability: Code-based solutions make it easier to reuse and repurpose code for visualizations, saving time and effort.
 Example: Create a custom library/module for your organization's preferred graph style, easily share it, and update it as needed.
-- Version control: Track changes and maintain a clear history of your work, facilitating collaboration and preventing data loss.
+- Version control: Track changes and maintain a clear history of your work, facilitating collaboration, tracking changes, and being able to revert when you break stuff.
-- Transparency and documentation: Coding provides more insight into the processes behind your data cleaning and visualizations, reducing the "black box" effect.
-Easily write and maintain documentation to ensure clarity and maintainability of your code.
+- Transparency and documentation: Coding lets you and others see what you've done, reducing the "black box" effect.
+More trustworthy and easier to build on.
-- Separation of data and code: Keep your data and visualization code separate, making it easier to update and manage
+- Separation of data and code: Keep your data and visualization code separate, making it easier to update and manage access to

 ---